sidbmw/Neureset_Device_Simulator/README.md

 	Please install QtChart using the following command: sudo apt install libqt5charts5-dev

+To run the simulation, first build it if required by clicking on the hammer button, then click on either of the play buttons to start the application.

 Note: Please make sure that your VM uses enough CPU cores (at least more than 1) to avoid possible crashes.

 Github Repo: https://github.com/sidbmw/COMP_3004_Project